evoluteur/evolutility-server-node/README.md

 2. In the file [config.js](https://github.com/evoluteur/evolutility-server-node/blob/master/config.js) set the PostgreSQL connection string and the schema name to access your new database.

+3. Maybe, also change other config options in the same file.

-3. In the command line type the following:
+4. In the command line type the following:

 ```bash
 # Install dependencies